-All complaints received by the ODC are first evaluated by the screening counsel who is a full time attorney employed by the ODC.
+All complaints received by the ODC are first evaluated by the "screening counsel", who is a full-time attorney employed by the ODC.
 The screening counsel evaluates the complaint for the purpose of determining whether or not the complaint should be opened for investigation.
+If the information alleges facts which, if true, would constitute misconduct or incapacity, an investigation is conducted.
+Rule XIX, Section 4B(2) and 11A.
+Information can be inconsequential or extremely serious.
+A complaint must still be opened if ODC receives any information of potential misconduct.